 Rewilding Britain and its Birds

-- Detailed overview of bird declines and the factors leading to them.
+- Detailed overview of bird declines over centuries and the factors leading to them.

-- A plan to rewild at a large-scale, rebuilding insect food chains and connectivity.
+- A plan to rewild our countryside at a large-scale.

-- An economic solution to rewilding our landscapes, creating a future where large, wild areas look after wildlife.
+- An economic solution to rewilding our landscapes, creating a future where large, wild areas maintain wildlife.

 - This is a wonderful book, visionary, illuminating and fascinating.
 It will help accelerate the rewilding revolution now beginning in Britain. —George Monbiot